Famous/framework/README.md

 > Behaviors are relationally joined to template items.  *DOM* and *selectors* are a natural fit for this, since precisely the same model is followed for CSS properties and HTML elements when authoring external stylesheets.
 In this case, behavioral functions (like `translate`), instead of CSS properties (like `background-color`) are applied to elements via selectors.

 The `template` is a tree structure of child modules, which defines the (sub)tree of an application expressed by a given module.
-In addition to the separation-of-concerns benefits of DOM + selctors, DOM is a natural data structure for this hierarchy since it easily extends to integrate with other HTML-based frameworks and static HTML content.
+In addition to the separation-of-concerns benefits of DOM + selectors, DOM is a natural data structure for this hierarchy since it easily extends to integrate with other HTML-based frameworks and static HTML content.

 >  Events from *lower* in the application tree are triggered (in the sense of "port triggering") by event triggers defined on template elements.
 For example, if a child slider component emitted upward some event called `sliderupdate` and you wanted to attach an event handler called `mySliderUpdateHandler` to that `sliderupdate` event inside of a module that is a progenitor of that `sliderupdate` module, you could write in your template: `<your-slider-component on-sliderupdate="mySliderUpdateHandler"></your-slider-component>`.